ChemAI-Lab/ofdft_nflows/README.md

 where $\mu$ acts as the Lagrange multiplier associated with the normalization constraint on the total number of particles $\left(N_{e}\right)$.
 These constraints, which enforce both positivity and normalization, ensure the attainment of physically valid solutions.

-In this work, we present an alternative constrain-free approach to solve for the ground-state density by parametrizing the electron density using normalizing flows (NF).This NF-based ansatz allows us to reframe the OF-DFT variational problem as a Lagrangian-free optimization problem for molecular densities in real space,
+In this work, we present an alternative constrain-free approach to solve for the ground-state density by parametrizing the electron density using normalizing flows (NF).
+This NF-based ansatz allows us to reframe the OF-DFT variational problem as a Lagrangian-free optimization problem for molecular densities in real space,
      $$\min_{\rho(\mathbf{x})}  E[\rho(\mathbf{x})] \cancel{- \mu \left(\int \rho(\mathbf{x}) \mathrm{d} \mathbf{x} - N_{e} \right )} \ \text{s.t. } \rho(\mathbf{x}) \geq 0.$$